How to Grow the String of Dolphins Plant

 a man measuring liquid fertilizer in a cup

-Dolphins mostly feed themselves, but like Skipper, your plant will appreciate a treat now and then.
-You don’t need to bother in the first year after repotting a string of dolphins when its soil is freshest.
+Your dolphin plant will appreciate a treat now and then.
+You won’t need to fertilize in the first year after repotting a string of dolphins when its soil is freshest.
 In subsequent years, fertilize a few times per year.

 Don’t fertilize in the winter months, when its growth slows, whether or not it is in a true dormancy.

-When you do fertilize, we recommend a liquid cactus fertilizer, ideally organic.
-If you are using a chemical liquid fertilizer, make sure to dilute it to a quarter-strength, or at most half-strength, based on the package instructions.
+We recommend using a liquid cactus fertilizer (Espoma make a good one), ideally organic.
+If you use a chemical liquid fertilizer, make sure to dilute it to a quarter-strength or half-strength, based on the package instructions.

-Your string of dolphins won’t need pruning, but it won’t hurt the plant at all and can help you give the plant a shape you like (for example if a few stems are much longer than the others, you can trim them to match).
+Your string of dolphins won’t need pruning, but it won’t hurt the plant and can help you give the plant a shape you like (for example, if a few stems are much longer than the others, you can trim them to match).
 If you do prune it, use a sharp, sterile knife or pruning shears.
-You can propagate the cuttings.

 Repot your string of dolphins roughly every few years.
-It’s also a good idea to repot it when you first bring it home, so you can make sure the roots are healthy and the pot contains appropriate potting mix and adequate drainage.
-Our guide to choosing a succulent pot is full of tips for finding an appropriate pot.
+It’s also a good idea to repot it when you first bring it home to ensure the roots are healthy and the pot contains appropriate potting mix and adequate drainage.

 Propagation